lpod/lpod-docs/level1-graphic-content.rst

 provided with the page number.

 Simply put, with the exception above, a frame is anchored to the calling context element.
-The ODF elements that may insert a frame in the present lpOD API are *draw pages*, *paragraphs*, *tables*, and *cells*.
+In a presentation or drawing document, the calling element is typically a draw page.

 In a presentation or drawing document, the calling element is typically a draw page.